ODE: Open-Set Evaluation of Hallucinations in Multimodal Large Language Models: Methodology

 \subsection{Graph-Based Conceptual Modeling}

 Aiming to cover a broader range of target object concepts in our evaluation of object existence hallucination, ODE employs a weighted graph \( G \) to model real-world scenes, facilitating the generation of more diverse scenarios in subsequent stages.
-We extracts object concepts from existing datasets, referred to as meta-concepts \( V \), along with the relationships \( W \) between entities, to construct the graph \( G = (V, E, W) \).
-The nodes \( V \) represent object concepts.
-To facilitate a more detailed analysis of the mutual influence of illusions among these concepts, we categorized the concepts into environment-level \( V_{\text{env}} \) and entity-level \( V_{\text{ent}} \), such as ''grass'' and ''frisbee''.
-The edge weights \( W \) indicate the strength of the relationships between nodes, based on the frequency of co-occurrence of concepts in real-world scenes.
-To ensure the content generated in subsequent stages remains targeted, we specifically focus on two co-occurrence patterns: entity-environment and entity-entity.
-If a connection exists between two nodes (i.e., the edge weight \( W \) is non-zero), an edge \( E \) is established between them.
+Specifically, the graph \( G = (V, A, E, W) \) provides an abstract representation of real-world objects, their interrelations, and attributes.
+Common object categories are extracted from existing datasets to form the nodes \( V \), termed meta-concepts.
+In subsequent processes, a subset of these nodes will be selected as target concepts to test hallucination cases in the model.
+The attribute nodes \( A \) of the main nodes \( V \) represent the properties of each object concept, including state and action attributes.
+Additionally, quantity attributes are considered during testing.
+The edge weights \( W \) denote the strength of the relationships between nodes, based on the co-occurrence quantity of object concepts in real-world scenes.
+We consider that co-occurrence frequency can reflect the semantic association and distributional characteristics between the conceptual entities \( V_i \) and \( V_j \).
+For example, the high co-occurrence frequency between ''table'' and ''chair'' reflects their common pairing in indoor scenes.
+An edge \( E \) is established between nodes if a connection exists (i.e., the edge weight \( W \) is non-zero).
+To facilitate a more detailed analysis of the mutual influence of hallucinations among these concepts, we categorize the concepts into environment-level \( V_{\text{env}} \) and entity-level \( V_{\text{ent}} \), such as ''grass'' and ''frisbee''.
+We particularly focus on two coexistence patterns: entity-environment and entity-entity coexistence patterns, ensuring the content generated in subsequent stages targeted.

-This modeling approach applies to both general and specific domains.
-ODE performs concept extraction from real-world scenarios for general hallucination evaluation and then focus on hallucinatory scenarios by generating a graph that captures hallucination associations.
-We also emphasizes customized hallucination detection for specific domains.
+ODE performs concept extraction from real-world scenarios and then focuses on hallucinatory scenarios by generating a graph that captures associations related to hallucinations, facilitating the creation of a comprehensive range of test samples for general hallucination evaluation.
+This modeling approach is applicable to both general and specific domains.
+We further emphasize the customization of hallucination detection tailored to specific fields.